scanoss/cryptography/README.md

 ### How to run

-Run the SCANOSS Dependency Server Docker image by specifying the environmental file to be used with the ```--env-file``` argument.
+Run the SCANOSS Cryptography Server Docker image by specifying the environmental file to be used with the ```--env-file``` argument.

 You may also need to expose the ```APP_PORT``` on a given ```interface:port``` with the ```-p``` argument.